feather-test/feather-test-browser/README.md

 ---

-## Configuration and Options
-See [feather-test](https://github.com/feather-test/feather-test#configuration-options) for full documentation on assertions, matchers, and other options that are available in feather-test-browser.

-## Additional Options

-### dirnameAvailable

-If set to `true` the global `__dirname` variable will be available for use in specs and helpers.
-This is set to `false` by default for privacy because this exposes your local machine's user path in the generated bundles.

----

 ## ES6 with Babel
 If you need to run modern code in older browsers you can pass options into the bundler.
 See [bundl-pack](https://github.com/seebigs/bundl-pack) for more options.
 ```js